Former TN Minister, AIADMK Rajya Sabha MP Mohammedjan dead | Politics

 Former TN Minister, AIADMK Rajya Sabha MP Mohammedjan dead

-Former Tamil Nadu Minister and AIADMK Rajya Sabha Member of Parliament A Mohammedjan passed away on Tuesday.
+Former Tamil Nadu Minister and AIADMK Rajya Sabha Member A Mohammedjan died on Tuesday.

 He was 72.